 Keep in mind, if the court of appeals affirms your conviction, you may still be able to seek relief from a higher court through a writ or other habeas petition.

-What Happens When You Appeal a Sentence?
-Additional Resources
+What Happens When You Appeal a Sentence in Your Case?
+Get Answers from a Lawyer

 A conviction doesn't have to mean game over for your case.
 There are several strategies your defense attorney may be able to pursue on appeal, depending on the facts of your situation.
 But you shouldn't try to play the appeal game on your own.
 Get a skilled criminal defense attorney on your side that specializes in appellate work.